 Self-organizing society

-Self-organization has a much longer tradition in the Nordics, though, and this workshop series will introduce you to five areas of economic and societal self-organization: loan associations, health insurance societies, cooperatives, coordination between unions and employers, and affordable housing.
+Self-organization has a long tradition in the Nordics, and this workshop series will introduce you to five areas of economic and societal self-organization:

 This series will mainly focus on Denmark, it is a bit technical, but it will be accessible to any dedicated social activist or policy maker.